legourrierec/dobson/README.md

 This script displays a GUI which allows the user to perform the following actions:

   * focus (two speeds)
-  * move ALT and AZ motors (3 speeds)
+  * move ALT and AZ motors (3 speeds) by a number of steps defined in the Arduino code
-  * request and display sensor values
+  * request and display sensor values (humidity turns orange then red above 80 and 90% respectively)
   * detect if Arduino is connected: if not, display message and disable all buttons